 The Senate’s Spokesperson, Aliyu Abdullahi, made the announcement this afternoon, after the Executive session where Senators had spent over one hour behind closed doors discussing the issue.

-“The Senate wish to inform the public that based om available security report, the Senate can not proceed with confirmation of Ibrahim Magu as the Chairman od the Economic and Financial Crimes Commission.
+“The Senate wish to inform the public that based om available security report, the Senate can not proceed with confirmation of Ibrahim Magu as the Chairman of the Economic and Financial Crimes Commission.”

-Mr Abudullahi said: “The nomination of Ibrahim Magu is herby rejected and has been returned to the President for further action.”
+Mr Abudullahi adds: “The nomination of Ibrahim Magu is hereby rejected and has been returned to the President for further action.”

-Sources told Denisaurus that Mr Magu was snuck out through the underground of Senate chamber after his rejection by senators.
+Sources told DENISAURUS News that Mr Magu was snuck out through the underground of Senate chamber after his rejection by senators.